Our Safe Pest Control Methods

 There are more than 400 species of cockroaches but only about 6 of them are considered pests.

-Here is the most common roaches found in Australia
+Here is the most common cockroaches found in Australia

-Another popular variety of ‘roach found in Australia is, as expected, the Australian Cockroach.
+Another popular variety of cockroach found in Australia is, as expected, the Australian Cockroach.
 They’re a bit smaller than their counterpart (the American Cockroach) but just as disgusting and hazardous to your health.
 Cockroaches are infamous carriers of disease and have gotten extremely efficient at contaminating food as well as food preparation areas.
 If you’d like to know more about the Australian Cockroach specifically you can check out our article on the Australian Cockroach which cites scientific information, great if you’re looking for specifics.
+For more information click here.

 Most ants live in more or less permanent nests, but in adverse conditions of nest location is common.
 Typically, worker ants forage from nest for food.
 Many species do this by traveling in fairly well-defined trails, once a food source has been established.
 Methods employed in a trail marking may include reference to landmarks, orientation with respect to light and, very commonly, the laying down of ;scent trails’ in the form of trail-marking pheromone secretions.
 More generally orientation and communication in ants may rely on smell (as in trail-marking or alarm pheromones), taste (as in food exchange by regurgitation), hearing (as may be the case with tapping and stridulation), touch (as in antennal stroking), or sight (in ants with well developed eyes).